mak650650/sql_dataset/README.md

-### Complete all assignment and make a pull request with your solution
+### Complete all assignment and make a pull request with your solution as txt file